Sun Gym gang: The abduction and extortion of Marc Schiller

-In a 1994 meeting, Daniel Lugo asked Noel Doorbal and Stevenson Pierre whether they were interested in making $100,000 for two days' work.
+In a 1994 meeting, Daniel Lugo asked Noel "Adrian" Doorbal and Stevenson Pierre whether they were interested in making $100,000 for two days' work.
 According to Lugo, businessman Marc Schiller had stolen $100,000 from him and $200,000 from another gym member named Jorge Delgado.
 At another meeting a few days later, Delgado agreed to the plan to abduct Schiller and force him to sign over his assets, and potentially kill him.
 Delgado was able to give specific information about Schiller, including the codes to his house.

 The gang had varying plans and made attempts to kidnap Schiller.
 They planned to wear ninja outfits for Halloween and knock on Schiller's door; this plan did not transpire.
 On an early morning in November, Doorbal, Pierre, and Weekes, dressed in black and wearing gloves and black military camouflage makeup, crawled across the lawn, planning to storm the house when Schiller went to get the papers.
 However, a passing car scared them off.

 In total, there were seven failed abductions.
 The final failed abduction occurred on Thursday, November 14, 1994.
 After this last failed attempt, Doorbal and Weekes dropped Pierre and recruited Mario Sanchez, or "Big Mario," a former Sun Gym weightlifting instructor and licensed Florida private eye.

 That same afternoon, Schiller was waiting for a prospective buyer at a Schlotzsky's franchise delicatessen he owned.
 When, at 4 pm, the buyer still had not turned up, Schiller left and was grabbed by three men while walking across the parking lot, who stunned him with tasers and then punched him and forced him into a van.
 The Sun Gym gang then took Schiller to Delgado's warehouse.
 That evening, they retrieved Schiller's car from the Deli parking lot and drove it to the warehouse.
 That first evening the gang made Schiller call his wife and tell her to go with his children to Colombia, giving the gang access to his house.
-For weeks, the gang made Schiller tell a series of stories and, under pressure, sign over all of his assets, making dozens of requests for his autographs.
+For weeks, the gang made Schiller tell a series of stories and, under pressure, sign over all of his assets, making dozens of requests for his signatures.
 Initially planned as a two-day abduction, the abduction went over weeks as they converted assets from Switzerland and the Cayman Islands.
 The last money transfer was made on December 10.
 Finally, the gang decided they would kill Schiller with a 2 million dollars MetLife Insurance policy designated to Lugo's ex-wife Lillian Torres as the new beneficiary.